Of Crowns & Chains

 Unit System – Each unit represents a division (≈20,000 soldiers), with many divisions fitting inside a single tile.

 Combat System – Battles can last for days under certain conditions.
-There are three hidden phases of combat—Skirmish, Assault, and Breach (battle reports not yet implemented).
+There are three hidden phases of combat—Skirmish, Assault, and Breach (battle reports not implemented).
 Divisions get exhausted during combat and newly captured tiles must be consolidated.

 Dynamic Population & Manpower – Populations grow, age, and decline over time.
 Casualties directly impact age distribution, while manpower pools adjust as soldiers retire or new recruits become eligible.
 Demographic change is simulated realistically in backend code (infant mortality, fertility rates, gender).
-These hidden variables are planned to be displayed to the player and integrated further as the game develops.

 Available Tables (0)